vivganes/vivganes.github.io/_posts/2016-03-22-agile-wallboards.md

 ## Option 1 : Wallboard using an Always-on Whining Machine

-Anyone who thinks about wallboard setup will get this in their mind the first time.
 This is the most basic setup.
 All this contains is a LCD/LED monitor hooked up to an age-old desktop computer.

 Let's do a quick cost analysis of this setup
 ### Fixed Costs